An automatic benefit for eligible CAAT Pension Plan members

 The CAAT RCA is separate from the CAAT Pension Plan and is governed by the CAAT RCA Sponsors’ Committee, comprised of the Employer members of the CAAT Pension Plan’s Sponsors’ Committee, along with an OPSEU representative.
 Members are not responsible for funding shortfalls in the CAAT RCA.
 Employers alone carry this responsibility.
 The CAAT RCA Sponsors’ Committee oversees the administration of the CAAT RCA, which is carried out by staff of the CAAT Pension Plan.
 The CAAT RCA, as it is separate from the CAAT Pension Plan, is charged by the CAAT Pension Plan for this service.

 The CAAT RCA is subject to different income tax rules than the CAAT Pension Plan (a registered pension plan), whereby 50% of the contributions and investment income goes to Canada Revenue Agency (CRA) in the form of a refundable tax credit.
-These credits are paid back to the CAAT RCA as benefit payments are made.
+These credits are paid back to the CAAT RCA as benefit payments and expenses are paid.

 Member contributions to the CAAT RCA are the same as for the DBprime design by the CAAT Pension Plan.
 The earnings considered pensionable under the CAAT RCA are determined using the same rules as under the DBprime design by the CAAT Pension Plan.